#AONO20: Hotride · Juliette Lewis

 - Sample source: Ciccone Youth – Macbeth [The Whitey Album, 1989]

-‘Hotride’ was recorded at Whitfield Street Studios, where Juliette Lewis performed her sessions in the large orchestral room, one of the booths even set up like a cozy living room with a nice rug!
+‘Hotride’ was recorded at Whitfield Street Studios in January 2004, where Juliette Lewis performed her sessions in the large orchestral room, one of the booths even set up like a cozy living room with a nice rug!

 Juliette’s powerful performance left a strong impression on Howlett, who stood transfixed, struck by the strength of her voice.
 “It was shocking.
 I was standing at the desk, nodding at her through the glass, going, ‘Fuck, where did that voice come from?’”
 Howlett recalled to NME.